Divorce and Family Mediators Serving all of Massachusetts

 - Elder & Adult Family Issues

-Other misconceptions are that mediation is for situations where people have already resolved most issues, and that it is as effective for complex disputes.
+Other misconceptions are that mediation is for situations where people have already resolved most issues, and that it is less effective for complex disputes.
 This is not true, and the flexibility of the mediation process allows for more creative problem-solving than what a court may be able to accomplish.
 Furthermore, mediation is successfully used in a variety of complex disputes, whether a high-asset divorce or complicated commercial dispute.

 Additional content on our site, including information about our online mediation services, please visit the links below.